Understanding Your Bill

 Contact information and hours of operation.

-Important messages in regard to your account or general billing changes.
+Important messages regarding your account or general billing changes.

 Will be included only if a payment is due from you.